Journey to Trailwork

 I met Margaret at Quail Hollow Ranch while my parents were visiting back in 2021.
-She's the Volunteer Coordinator for the county, and one of those people who radiates a genuine love for the land and the people who show up to take care of it.
-We stayed in touch over the years, but it took a while for the right opportunity to land.
+She was the Volunteer Coordinator for Santa Cruz County, and one of those people who radiates a genuine love for the land and the people who show up to take care of it.
+This was a good fortune for me, since one thing I had in mind since moving to Scotts Valley was to be involved somehow in taking care of parks.
+I got onto Margaret's mailing list, but it took a several years for the right opportunity to land.

 The Wildlife Undercrossing

-In early 2025, I signed up for a French Broom pull event organized by the Land Trust of Santa Cruz County.
-This was near the Highway 17 wildlife undercrossing -- a passage built under the highway so that animals can safely cross between habitats.
+In early 2025, they advertised a French Broom pull event near the Highway 17 wildlife undercrossing -- a passage built under the highway so that animals can safely cross between habitats.
 I had heard about it but never seen it up close.
+It was not far from home and looked interesting, so I signed up.
+I had no idea what French Broom looked like, but I was excited to learn and help and see the undercrossing from below.

-The world is small and connected in ways you don't expect.
+The world is small and connected in ways that can be surprising.

-Shortly after the undercrossing event, I got an email from Margaret about a broom pull at Quail Hollow Ranch.
-I signed up right away.
+Shortly after the undercrossing event, I got an email from Margaret the Santa Cruz County Volunteer Coordinator about a broom pull at Quail Hollow Ranch.
+I signed up right away, since I was now a broom pro.

 We pulled a huge amount of broom that day.
 The pile we made was enormous, and it's been interesting to watch it slowly decompose over the almost-year since.
 A visible marker of that day and a reminder that the work continues.